ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

  - (URL of your website in playground environment)
  - (URL of your website in production environment)

+ We want DGT translations to be automatically accepted by our website: YES/NO Contact person in charge of the translation requests: .............
+ 	Contact person at DGT: .............

  Thank you,
 ```

 [Go to top](#table-of-content)

-### Enabling the feature on your platform instance:
+###  Configuration of a platform instance:
 :hand: You cannot enable DGT-Connector feature using feature sets.

-- Once your request was approved by CEM, CEM will enable the feature on your
+- Once approved by CEM, CEM will enable the feature on your playground
-playground environment.
+environment.
+- Part of the shared configuration has already been set globally on production
+and playground environments by the DevOps in the common "settings.php" file.

 [Go to top](#table-of-content)

 ## Server configuration (DevOps)
 :construction: DIGIT DevOps are in charge of the endpoint configuration.
-### The feature

 The configuration of the endpoint is done once for all in the common
 settings.php of the project.